anvilistas/anvil-extras/docs/guides/modules/routing.rst

 ``replace_current_url=True``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is also possible to replace the current url in the history stack
+It is also possible to replace the current URL in the history stack
 rather than creating a new entry in the history stack.

 In the demo app the ``ArticleForm`` creates a new article